boonebgorges/invite-anyone/readme.txt

 = 0.6.3 =
 * Fixed bug that showed non-activated users in group invitation list on some instances of single WP
+* Fixed bug that limited number of displayed groups on invite by email screen

 = 0.6.2 =
 * Fixed bug that kept group invitation member list from being populated on some non-MU setups